mathesar-foundation/mathesar-wiki/product/specs/2022-01-views/06-mapping-db-queries-to-views.md

 ## Sorting Rows
 See ["7.5.
 Sorting Rows (`ORDER BY`)" on the PostgreSQL docs](https://www.postgresql.org/docs/14/queries-order.html)

-This maps to View "Sorting".
+This maps to "Sorting".

 ## LIMIT and OFFSET
 See ["7.6. `LIMIT` and `OFFSET`" on the PostgreSQL docs"](https://www.postgresql.org/docs/14/queries-limit.html)

-These map to View "Row Limit" and "Row Offset".
+These map to the query builder's "Row Limit" and "Row Offset".

 ## VALUES Lists
 See: ["7.7 `VALUES` Lists" on the PostgreSQL docs"](https://www.postgresql.org/docs/14/queries-values.html)

-These map to View column "Sources".
+These map to column "Sources".
 They will show up as a computed source.

 ## WITH Queries
 See ["7.8. `WITH` Queries (Common Table Expressions)" on the PostgreSQL docs](https://www.postgresql.org/docs/14/queries-with.html)